 The number_of_coefficents of current chroma enhancement filter is 11.

 The APS signaling to support chroma enhancement filters is implemented based on SCE3.4.1 chroma enhancement filter code.
-The results of chroma enhancement filtering performance using APS signaling are shown in Table 3.
-The anchor in Table 3 is the corresponding anchor data from SHM2.0.
+The results of chroma enhancement filtering performance using APS signaling are shown in Table 3 and Table 4.
+The anchor in Table 3 is the corresponding anchor data from SHM2.0, and the anchor in Table 4 is the SCE3.4.1 test results.

 APS signaled SCE3.4.1 performance (anchor: SHM2.0)